NV Solar Facts: What Reno Should Know in 2021

 Adding Battery Backup Later

 While we believe everyone should have access to battery backup options, not everyone wants it now.
-If you are planning to upgrade your system down the road, make sure that your current system will work for your future plans.
-Going with a company that already installs battery backup will ensure the system will work with it later on.
+If you plan to upgrade your system down the road, ensure your current system will work with your plans.
+Going with a company that already installs battery backup will ensure the system’s compatibility with solar storage later.